quanterall/HaskellMaterials/basics/04-type-classes.md

 ## Generics / Type variables

-In order to productively talk about type classes we ought to show how employing them in a type signature will change the nature of the function.
+In order to productively talk about type classes we ought to show how employing them in a type signature will change the nature of the function, so let's take a few steps back to the simplest generic function you can implement and how it works in Haskell.

 ### identity